Totchinuko/apiconan.totchinuko.fr/patches/custom.enhanced.md

 - Reworked the item list to use a pool of icons and a pagination system.
 This was a necessary change given how considerably slower the engine is at disposing/instantiating objects.
 On a bright side, the list is now considerably faster to load, even by 2.1 standards.
 - Fixed invisible elements rendering black (bracelet, invisible armor parts, accessory skin issues, armor stands, etc.)
 - Fixed missing book texture

+## 1.10.57
+- Added a page field to jump to a specific page in the item list
+- Changed how main libraries load their content to be search first.
+This is to avoid the UI to load hundreds of files and choke the engine with it.
+In turn, this also disable reordering in those lists.
+You can revert to the previous behavior in the settings, but understand that if your game freeze as a result, it will be your choice.
+Unless some improvements are made by the devs, there is not much I can do but to cut down on the amount of content displayed.
+- Further Optimization of Item caching and listing